 Swimming has long been recommended for kids with exercise-induced asthma (EIA).
 It was recognized as an ideal way for them to stay fit and healthy.
 Recent concerns about chlorine in pools are legit.
 But, let’s put them aside for a moment and key in here on just the benefits.
-Is swimming really ideal for asthmatics?
+Is swimming really ideal for people with asthma?
 Let’s investigate the evidence.

-There is no way of knowing who first suspected swimming of being beneficial to asthmatics.
-It’s possible it occurred sometime in the 1950s or 1960s.
-It’s also likely it happened at one of the asthma institutions, such as National Jewish in Denver.
+There is no way of knowing who first suspected swimming of being beneficial to people with asthma.
+It is possible it occurred sometime in the 1950s or 1960s.
+It is also likely it happened at one of the asthma institutions, such as National Jewish in Denver.

 A 1971 study compared a control group with three asthmatic groups.
 One group ran on a treadmill, a second used a stationary bike, and a third swam in a pool.
 Each group exercised for eight minutes.
 Lung function (mainly FEV1) was measured in each person before and after exercise.2